raacampbell/settings_handler/README.md

 1. Each time a value is accessed, it is read from disk.
 2. If a value is re-assigned, it is immediately written to disk.
 3. If the user-specific settings file does not exist, it is automatically created from the default file.
+This is useful if you are distributing software to users and want to add new features.
 4. If a setting exists in the default settings file and not the user file, the value in the default file is automatically read.
-If this value is modified, the modified value is writen to the user settings file.
+If this value is modified, the modified value is written to the user settings file.

 # Example session